 I would caution taking advice from these folks even though they’re trusted and maybe very honourable people.
 The reality is this is a very complex area and requires a bit of specific advice so seek that out and try to avoid specifically these three.

-How about past performance of 401ks?
+How about the past performance of 401ks?
 We addressed this a little bit in Module I. Past performance is not indicative of future results.
 They say that for a reason.
 Past performance is not going to tell you what the future is going to hold.

 In fact, there are studies done that prove otherwise.
 So, if the last fund that you picked was the best fund 10 years ago, it’s likely not to be the best fund in the future.

 So, reviewing your 401(k) often is important, not just picking something and making sure or hoping that the best outcome comes from that.
 Past performance is often a very big mistake that people make.
 Typically what these co-workers talked about, and these friends and families are going to offer you from an advice standpoint because it kind of makes sense; but from a testing perspective, it is the wrong thing to do.

 Then unrelated advisors: Well, gosh, who’s unrelated to your 401(k)?

-Your employer is related in some respects because they developed the plan; but it’s your money, so the ultimate (on this) is upon you to make sure that you’ve done the right things that fit your needs, because you’re an employer and you may have different wants and goals, different tolerances to risk and all that, same thing with the co-workers.
+Your employer is related in some respects because they developed the plan, but it’s your money, so the ultimate (on this) is upon you to make sure that you’ve done the right things that fit your needs because you’re an employer and you may have different wants and goals, different tolerances to risk and all that, the same thing with the co-workers.

-Unrelated advisors certainly applies to the friends, family and relatives category.
+Unrelated advisors certainly apply to the friends, family and relatives category.
 Other unrelated advisors are going to be your property and casualty agent that is in the life insurance business.
 All right.
 That’s an unrelated advisor.
 Taking advice from folks like that is a mistake.
 They don’t have a vested interest in your plan today.
 They do when you move it out.